-Depending on which part of the UK you work in your starting annual salary as a newly certified teacher in a primary school will range from£23,720 to £40,372 and from £22,194 to £35,409 in a Secondary school depending on your educator experience.
+Depending on which part of the USA you work in, your starting annual salary as a newly certified teacher in a primary school will range from$32851.37 to $55913.81and from $30737.91 to $49040.23 in a Secondary school, depending on your educator experience.

-Other Earning Opportunities for Qualified Teachers
+Other Earning Opportunities For Qualified Teachers